 How Do Two-Tier Annuities Work?

-The annuity contract owner keeps the annuity contract in force for a set number of years before opting to withdraw funds as an annuitized payment.
+The annuity contract owner keeps the contract in force for several years before withdrawing funds as an annuitized payment.
 There is no lump-sum

 Cashing In A Two-Tier Annuity

-When the two-tier annuity contract is cashed out in a single sum or when the contract owner takes withdrawals, the interest credited to the contract or the withdrawn funds is re-calculated from the annuity’s issue date.
+When the two-tier annuity contract is cashed out in a single sum or the contract owner withdraws, the interest credited to the contract or the withdrawn funds is re-calculated from the annuity’s issue date.
 A lower, non-competitive level of interest is used in the reevaluation instead of the higher tier of interest rates.

 The drawbacks of a two-tier annuity include the following: